ColsonZhang/EE219-ICS/projects/lab2/README.md

 * An introduction to briefly introduce the system design.
 * Implementation details for each of the modules.
 * A strong conclusion to assess and summarize your design.

+## Bonus
+Compute the total execution time of systolic array (begin with the negedge of rst and end with the last posedge of valid_D).
+You shoud give a equation of clock cycles based on the module parameters (M, N, K, ARR_SIZE, etc.) and explain why.

 ## Submission
 Please compress all the files in your `vsrc/src` folder and the report into a `zip` file with name `{StudentNumber}_EE219_Lab2.zip`, and submit to Blackboard.
 The file structure should be like